 In the elementary schools, class or room parties are permissible during the last hour of the school day.
-A fall, winter, and spring party may be scheduled.
+Two parties may be scheduled throughout the year to minimize loss of instructional time.

 Parents may be requested to assist teachers with these parties.
 In order to maximize this opportunity, children not enrolled in our school will not be able to attend school with volunteering parents.
 Invitations and transportation for private parties should be handled outside of the school environment.
 If a child wishes to share a birthday treat with her/his class, please contact the teacher for permission.
 According to District guidelines, treats must be purchased and the contents clearly labeled on the packaging.